dgroomes/javascript-playground/README.md

 * DONE Draw arbitrary stuff to the console, and *re-draw* new stuff that overwrites the old stuff, using "cli-progress"'s `Terminal` abstraction.
 * Replace "Terminal" usage with plain "readline"
+* DONE Do another "draw to the terminal" example similar to what "cli-progress" does and the "readline" example does but do it over multiple lines.